labgrid-project/labgrid/doc/configuration.rst

 UBootStrategy
 ~~~~~~~~~~~~~
-A :any:`UBootStrategy` has four states:
+A :any:`UBootStrategy` has five states:

-- unknown
+- unknown: State is not known
-- off
+- off: Power is off
-- uboot
-- shell
+- start: Board has started booting
+- uboot: Board has stopped at the U-Boot prompt
+- shell: Board has stopped at the Linux prompt

 Here is an example environment config: